njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

-*The Adaptation percentage-change analysis is led by cumulative, rolling `covid_deaths%` → `metals%` with a score of 56.60.
+*The Adaptation percentage-change analysis is led by rolling, cumulative `covid_deaths%` → `metals%` with a score of 56.60.
 The y-variable `metals` dominates the rankings with 7 of the 10 top positions while `petrol_plus` and `exchg_rts` account for the remainder.
 The consistent appearance of `covid_deaths` (rather than `covid_cases` or `covid_c&d`) as the x-variable confirms the informational shift toward fatality data as the key COVID signal.*

 ---